wavemaker/docs/learn/react-native/publish-expo-module-and-use-in-wavemaker-project.md

 3. Consider publishing a private package or using a private registry in conjunction with EAS Builds, a service provided by Expo.
 This option allows you to manage and use your proprietary packages securely in your projects.

-## Use the Module in WM Project:
+## Use the Module in WaveMaker Project:

+The published plugin can be installed in a few steps in WaveMaker.
+Please refer to this [page](https://docs.wavemaker.com/learn/react-native/third-party-expo-plugins#expo) on how to install a plugin.

-Flagsecure plugin can be leveraged in your WaveMaker app through the following ways:
+`ExpoFlagSecure` can be leveraged in your WaveMaker app through the following ways:

 - Enabling and Disabling App Preview on Demand
 - Disabling App Preview on App Launch